auth0/auth0-java-mvc-common/README.md

 # Auth0 Java MVC Common

-A Java Jar file that contains common helper classes and api client logic that are used across our Java MVC libraries.
+A Java Jar library that contains common helper classes and api client logic that are used across our Java MVC libraries.

 The libraries dependent upon this Jar include: